-inquiries successful awesome 1.
-Mr. Smith attended a semi nar on Time Manage ment and he thought that it was 2.
-As a beginner in how to make this company need your one. ideas on 3.
-I'd like to extend my for the good of our compa e employees who exer ted much effort 4.
-The new secretary had a lo • about her job.
+brilliant trade compliments inquiries successful awesome

+1. Mr. Smith attended a seminar on Time Management and he thought that it was

+- 2. As a beginner in business, I need your ideas on how to make this company a one. - 3.
+I'd like to extend my to the employees who exerted much effort for the good of our company. - 4.
+The new secretary had a lot of about her job.

-Manager: Before we start, I'd like to say I'm very pleased with the outcome at the trade fair on Friday.
+Manager : Before we start, I'd like to say I'm very pleased with the outcome at the trade fair on Friday.
 The stall looked pretty good in its location.
-Well done
+Well done Angel.

-Angel.